openstack/nova/doc/source/devref/distributed_scheduler.rst

       License for the specific language governing permissions and limitations under the License.

+      Source for illustrations in doc/source/image_src/zone_distsched_illustrations.odp
+      (OpenOffice Impress format) Illustrations are "exported" to png and then scaled to 400x300 or 640x480 as needed and placed in the doc/source/images directory.

 Distributed Scheduler
 =====================

 The Scheduler is akin to a Dating Service.
 Requests for the creation of new instances come in and the most applicable Compute nodes are selected from a large pool of potential candidates.
-In a small deployment we may be happy with the currently available Change Scheduler which randomly selects a Host from the available pool.
+In a small deployment we may be happy with the currently available Chance Scheduler which randomly selects a Host from the available pool.
 Or if you need something a little more fancy you may want to use the Availability Zone Scheduler, which selects Compute hosts from a logical partitioning of available hosts (within a single Zone).

     .. image:: /images/dating_service.png